SWE443-TeamRed/open-bank/open-bank/kanban/ToDo/Create_Bank_Class.md

   most recent transaction.
 The Bank class should also contain a fee attribute that will apply to some transactions that occur within the open-bank system.
   The Bank class should contain getter/setters for each attribute and an appropriate constructor.
-Finally, the Account class should contain methods for  creating and closing users, creating transactions, and creating and closing accounts.
+The Bank class should contain methods for  creating and closing users, creating transactions, and creating and closing accounts.
 The Bank class should also have seperate sets of Accounts and Transactions to be used by admins.
 Lastly there should be a